Disciplines & Speciality Areas

 The Discipline of Medicine works in both teaching and research across a range of schools throughout the University of Newcastle.

 In the JMP, the Discipline of Medicine works closely with all the subspecialty areas in medicine, as well as the other disciplines.
 The academic base is at the John Hunter Hospital in Newcastle, with liaison throughout the Hunter New England Local Health District.
-Students are supported during the Bachelor of Medicine in assessing, and managing common and important disease presentations.
+Students are supported during the JMP in assessing, and managing common and important disease presentations.
 Medicine is built on knowledge of physiology and pharmacology, with skills in communication, physical examination and procedures.

 Many of the JMP graduates go on to become Physicians.